Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Hybrid coherent and measurement feedback control

 \section{Hybrid coherent and measurement feedback control}

-In practical quantum systems, the quantum dynamics is influenced by the environment.
-For example, an initially excited atom in Fig.~\ref{fig:NatomWaveguide}(a) cannot be perfectly coupled with the waveguide, and can spontaneously decay to the environment.
-Thus the conclusions in Section~\ref{sec:coherentgraph} cannot perfectly hold because of the influence by the environment.
-To eliminate the influence of the environment, external drives must be applied on the atoms to generate the desired quantum states.
-Take the case that only one atom at $z_1$ with the resonant frequency $\omega_{a1}$ is coupled with the semi-infinite waveguide, so that the Hamiltonian of the system with a coherent drive on the atom reads~\cite{pichler2015quantum}
+In practice, the quantum system in Fig.~\ref{fig:NatomWaveguide} can be affected by the environment.
+For example, an initially excited atom cannot be perfectly coupled with the waveguide, and thus spontaneously decays to the (unmodelled) environment.
+As a result, the conclusions in Section~\ref{sec:coherentgraph} cannot perfectly hold.
+To compensate the influence of the environment, external drives must be applied to the atoms to generate desired quantum states.
+Take the case that there is only one two-level atom which is located at $z_1$ and has the resonant frequency $\omega_{a1}$.
+The Hamiltonian of the system with a coherent drive on the atom reads~\cite{pichler2015quantum,yan2019utilizing}